octovisual/BriteCore-UX-Demo/README.md

 ![Decide Wires and Notes 7](https://github.com/octovisual/BriteCore-UX-Demo/blob/master/Notes07-Edited.jpg)

 #### Tablet
+All screens designed here were designed and mirrored on an iPad Air to ensure that all elements were up to real world measures.
 Here are the scaled up solutions for the main screens on table.
 The assumption here is that the implementation on Desktop would closely follow the Tablet solution perhaps scaling up if needed, considering the resolution of an average tablet.(iPad Pro viewport alone is 1024 x 1366 which is already at a desktop starting size.)
 ##### _Insights_
 In the case of the tablet solutions it was mainly an exercise in translating the ease of the mobile solution to a two thumb universe, the tablet zone, while maintaining consistency in the design and capitalizing on the assumptions a user might have on tablet.
 Usually that they can handle any emergency on the couch.

+##### _Wires & Notes_
+Here are the screens with some notes.

 _Home Tab_
 ![Decide Wires and Notes 8](https://github.com/octovisual/BriteCore-UX-Demo/blob/master/Notes08-Edited.jpg)